PatchworkHorse/PatchworkHorse/README.md

 ### Internet Emulator
 https://github.com/PatchworkHorse/InternetEmulator

 A Docker-based implementation of a multi-AS network topology for learning and experimenting.
 Support for inter-AS (BGP) routing, as well as intra-AS (OSPF) routing.
 Each router is implemented as a Docker container running FRR.
+Aside cool networking stuff, there's also some novel Docker use such as partitioning compose files, semi-dynamically generation of configuration files, etc.

 **Features:**
 - Multi-AS network topology with three simulated ISPs (🐴 Horse, 🦆 Duck, 🐏 Ram)